The Human Act Award

 Human Act Award 2022

-The Human Act Award for 2022 has been awarded to Marlene Engelhorn for her incredible and relentless approach to working towards wealth taxes in german-speaking europe.
+The Human Act Award for 2022 has been awarded to Marlene Engelhorn for her incredible and relentless approach to working towards wealth tax in German-speaking Europe.

 Picture by: © Ulrich Palzer